top of page

 Sage McTaggart will teach us how to identify some edible and medicinal plants on winter walks.
 Come prepared with a mug to enjoy some tasty teas during an often overlooked season.
 All are welcome!
 Don't forget to dress for the weather.
 Facebook event.

-A Year Searching for Bugs (and How You Can Help) VIRTUAL
+A Year Searching for Bugs (+ How You Can Help) Educational

 Wednesday, March 26, 6:00 pm